Zhuqi railway station

-Zhuqi (竹崎車站 (Zhúqí Chēzhàn)) is a railway station on the Forestry Bureau Alishan Forest Railway line located in Zhuqi Township, Chiayi County, Taiwan.
+Zhuqi (竹崎車站 (Zhúqí Chēzhàn)) is a railway station on the Alishan Forest Railway line located in Zhuqi Township, Chiayi County, Taiwan.
 It is the start of the uphill section of the railway line.

 History

 The station was constructed in 1906-1910 and opened on 1 October 1912.
 In 1952, the station underwent renovation and turned into what it is today.

 Architecture

 The station is located 127 meters above sea level.
 Since the station is the dividing point between the flat and uphill sections of the railway, there is a wye to the east of the station used for moving the locomotive to the back of the train, or to switch the locomotive entirely.